Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 What is Colored Gold?

-Colored golds are classified in three groups:
+Colored golds are classified in three groups.

-Pure 100% (in practice, 99.9% or better) gold is 24 karat by default, so all colored golds are necessarily less pure than this, commonly 18k (75%), 14k (58.5%), 10k (41.6%), or 9k (37.5%).
+100% pure (in practice, 99.9% or higher) gold is 24 karat by default, so all colored golds are necessarily less pure than this.
+Common gold purity levels are 18k (75%), 14k (58.5%), 10k (41.6%), and 9k (37.5%).

 Types of Colored Gold